jaanga/moving-manuals/index.md

 ## Prospective Production Team Members

-If this project get to a higher level, the these people will be asked to lead the production team:
+If this project gets to a higher level, these people will be asked to lead the production team:

 * Theo Armour ~ Coder/Designer ~ Program Manager for three releases of AuoCAd
 * Terry Green ~ User Experience ~ Designed the online check scanning app for Chase Bank